 Trotter brings over twelve years of professional experience ranging from project design and management to long-range planning and business development to TWA in addition to her academic experience as an author and editor.
 Trotter’s primary architectural expertise is in educational and cultural facilities, libraries, and medical treatment and research institutions.
 She teaches at the Southern California Institute of Architecture, where she heads the history and theory department.

-Mahyar Naghshvar holds a Bachelor of Arts in Architectural Studies from the University of California at Los Angeles and a professional Master of Architecture from the Southern California Institute of Architecture, where his work was exhibited in the annual Spring Show two years in a row.
+Sam Flower holds a Bachelor of Science in Architecture from Temple University and a Master of Architecture from the Southern California Institute of Architecture.

 He brings design and construction administration experience in cultural and institutional projects as well as significant Building Information Modelling expertise to TWA, where he has worked on the Sunset Spectacular, the Dark Chalet, and Blockchains, among others.

 Originally from Taipei, Taiwan, Jack (HouSheng) Wang holds a Master of Architecture degree from the Southern California Institute of Architecture.